LHasler/Code-Louisville-Project-Repository/README.md

   DESCRIPTION
 *****************/

-This is a website for my band, Artica.
+-This is a website for my band, Artica.
 It has links to our Spotify, ITunes, and Youtube profiles, and the the member's FaceBook pages.

-It also has our contact information and a brief desciption on the band's story up until about a year ago.
+-It also has our contact information and a brief desciption on the band's story up until about a year ago.

 /*********************